 A few good news items:

-I was awarded a 2013 "Next Step" grant from the Metropolitan Regional Arts Council for a one-to-one five day workshop to study with Douglas Beasley.
-He is a nationally known photographer, teacher and the author of "Earth Meets Spirit".
+I am a past recipient of a "Next Step" grant from the Metropolitan Regional Arts Council.
+The grant allowed me to study with Douglas Beasley who is a nationally known photographer, teacher and the author of "Earth Meets Spirit".

 I am now a featured artist displaying several matted and framed prints as well as note cards at Legacy Art and Gifts at 1209 Grand Avenue in Saint Paul.
 651-221-9094 http://www.legacyartandgifts.com

-The Phipps Center for the Arts in Hudson, WI is carrying an assortment of my note cards and small framed prints.
-I will be a featured gallery artist at the Phipps in January of 2017.
+The Phipps Center for the Arts in Hudson, WI is carrying an assortment of my note cards.

 Paul W. Winger